JOY6IX9INE/Sms-Forwarder/README.md

 # Joy SMS Forwarder

-This is a Python script that forwards OTP (One Time Password) SMS messages to a Discord channel.
+This is a Python script that forwards SMS messages to a Discord channel.
 It utilizes the Termux API to access SMS messages on an Android device and sends the OTP messages to Discord using a webhook.

 ## Setup